sandhawke/admin-survey/README.md

 users (and current users) to make informed decisions about whether they want to use your instance.
 The survey and every question on it is entirely optional.
 If you're confident a question won't matter to the people you want as users, then feel free to skip it.
+If your users are all friends of yours, this probably wont be useful.

 To answer this survey:
 1. Make a copy of this survey somewhere on the web.
 One option is to just